 6. Sugar Sand Beach Resort, Matlacha

 Sugar Sand Beach Resort has limited sites but they make up for it in their beautiful waterfront location and fabulous amenities.
 The resort only has eleven back-in sites total but all are big-rig friendly with full hookups and WiFi.
 Guests can rent kayaks (when available) and catch up on laundry in their coinless facilities.

 The resort offers hammocks to relax in, a community fire pit with wood provided, and picnic tables.
 It’s also a short walk to a variety of shops and restaurants in Matlacha.

 Pensacola Beach RV Resort has waterfront sites on the 40-mile Gulf Coast barrier island of Santa Rosa.
 The full hookup sites are roomy and level with concrete pads and picnic tables.
 The park has 24-hour laundry facilities, free WiFi, and a pool open daily.

 The park is surrounded by eateries from a chowder house to a breakfast cafe.
 Nearby the Pensacola Beach Boardwalk has shops to browse.
 Also within a short walking distance is the Pensacola Beach Pier which juts out into the Gulf of Mexico.

 8. Santa Rosa RV Resort, Navarre

 Just across from Santa Rosa Island, this resort has waterfront sites along Santa Rosa Sound.
-Their level full hookup sites have concrete pads, and the upscale amenities include a heated waterfront pool and 300-foot-long fishing pier.
+Their level full hookup sites have concrete pads, and the upscale amenities include a heated waterfront pool and a 300-foot-long fishing pier.

-They recently added a 3,000-square-foot outdoor gathering area with a fire pit, a newly fenced-in dog park, and modern, upgraded WiFi.
+They recently added a 3,000-square-foot outdoor gathering area with a fire pit, a newly fenced-in dog park, and upgraded WiFi.
 New kayaks and paddle boards are also available for guests.